Myrmex/overview/cadmus/dev/frontend/app-setup.md

 ng add @angular/localize
 ```

+For Angular Material, pick the theme you prefer, answer Yes when prompted to setup global typography styles, and accept the default "Include and enable animations" option.

 >The localization package is a development package which is required by some localization-ready components such as the authentication libraries (`@myrmidon/auth-jwt-*`).
 You can also just add the NPM package via `npm -i --save-dev @angular/localize`.

 ## Install Packages